-LinkedIn has become an increasingly important tool for the budding IT contractor in recent years.
+LinkedIn has become the key job-finding tool for professional IT workers in recent years.
 In an increasingly urgent online world, there may even come a time, when possessing a LinkedIn profile becomes a prerequisite to securing a new contract.

-It is clear that LinkedIn is very much the dominant online networking service for professionals.
-Whereas members use the site to connect and reconnect with colleagues and clients, Twitter and Facebook are used more to interact with friends than communicating with would-be clients and colleagues.
+It is clear that LinkedIn is the dominant online networking service for professionals.
+Whereas members use the site to connect and reconnect with colleagues and clients, Twitter and Facebook are used more to interact with friends than communicate with would-be clients and colleagues.

 Another survey, carried out by Executives Online last year, found that 93% of job applicants (contractors and permanent) used LinkedIn in some way for the purpose of finding work.